seanwhs/Tutorials/Python/AI-Asiignment-Grader/Part2-Building-the-UI-with-Panel.md

 app.servable()
 ```

-Run the application again.

-You should now see:

-* A title
-* A description
-* A file upload button
-* A subject dropdown
-* A grading button
-* A feedback section

-Although none of these components interact yet, we've created the complete skeleton of our application.

 ---

-# Understanding the Current Architecture

-At this point, our application consists only of user interface components.
+# What We’ve Built So Far

+At this stage, Markly is a complete UI shell:

 ```
 Teacher
-    │
-    ▼
+  ↓
-Uploads Assignment
+Uploads file
-    │
-    ▼
+  ↓
-Selects Subject
+Selects subject
-    │
-    ▼
+  ↓
 Clicks Grade
-    │
-    ▼
-Nothing Happens Yet 🙂
+  ↓
+(No backend logic yet)
 ```

-That's perfectly fine.

-Professional software is almost always built incrementally.
-We first create the interface, then connect the logic behind each component.

-In the next instalment, we'll bring the application to life by handling uploaded files.
-We'll learn how the `FileInput` widget stores uploaded data, extract useful information from PDF and Word documents, and prepare that content for submission to the AI grading engine.
-By the end of the next section, Markly will be able to read the contents of student assignments instead of simply accepting file uploads.
+This is intentional.
+Most real-world applications are built in layers:

+1. UI first
+2. Logic second
+3. Intelligence (AI) last

+---

+# What’s Next?

+In the next part, we’ll make Markly functional.

+You’ll learn how to:

+* Access uploaded files from `FileInput`
+* Extract text from PDFs and Word documents
+* Normalize assignment content for AI processing
+* Prepare structured prompts for grading

+Once this is done, Markly will evolve from a static interface into a working AI-powered grading system.